 - Maximum 35 MB size of the individual email can be migrated.

 G Suite (Gmail) Migration

-- This migration type is used to migrate mailboxes from G-Suite to Exchange Online.
+- G Suite migration is used to migrate mailboxes from G-Suite to Exchange Online.

 - It is not required to migrate all mailboxes at once, one can migrate it in batches.

 - At one time, a maximum of 50,000 mailboxes can be migrated.
 This migration process can be achieved through a predefined excel file in which it is required to mention all-mailboxes’ credentials.
 The file size should not exceed 10 MB.